JohnPetros/shipment-service/README.md

 - [x] This API should be authenticated by **Melhor Envio API** using [OAuth protocol](https://jwt.io/), where the former should behave client and resource server
 - [x] This API should request to **Melhor Envio** refresh the auth token every week on Sunday 00:00
-- [x] This API should validate the access token before sending to **Melhor Envio API**.
+- [x] This API should validate the access token before sending to **Melhor Envio API**
-- [x] This API should store both access token and refresh token in cache.
+- [x] This API should store both access token and refresh token in cache

 ### Shipping quote calculation